KoklimOu/docker-course/notes.md

 - Dovckerfiles Consistency:
    - The `Dockerfile` ensures that everyone is using the same versions of the dependencies, configureations, and environment settings, This eliminates discrepancoes caused by different local setups.

+# *Run `docker-compose build --no-cache` sometime there is a cache that make something wrong with the new build*

+ - Compose watch can:
+   - sync: sync from the host file system to the conatianer file system, to make sure that the code is up to date.
+   - rebuild: rebuild/restart the container.
+   - sync restart: sync + rebuild.